 The means test was added to the bankruptcy code in October 2005 to create objective standards for determining which individuals qualify for filing for relief in Chapter 7 vs. Chapter 13 bankruptcy.
 It applies only to individuals and only those individuals who have primarily consumer debt.

 The first step in Chapter 7 bankruptcy means test is simple.
 It compares your income to the median income in your state for families the same size as yours.
-If your income is lower than the median the debtor “passes the means test” and most likely will file a Chapter 7 bankruptcy.
-If the debtor’s income exceeds the median income, a further analysis is performed, looking at the debtor’s calculated ability to fund a Chapter 13 plan.
+If your income is lower than the median, the debtor “passes the means test” and most likely will file a Chapter 7 bankruptcy.
+If the debtor’s income exceeds the median income, further analysis is performed, looking at the debtor’s calculated ability to fund a Chapter 13 plan.
 The debtor’s disposable income is calculated by a mix of actual and standardized expenses to the debtor’s previous average income.
-If it is determined that the debtor can pay $10,950.00 in five years or as little as $182.50 a month to creditors, a presumption arises that a Chapter 7 filing is abusive and may not be appropriate, however, the presumption of abuse may be rebutted by the debtor.
-Your income, for means testing purposes, is your income for the six months prior to the filing of your bankruptcy.
-For means test purposes, it doesn’t necessarily matter what your income is now.
+If it is determined that the debtor’s household income is above the median, a presumption arises that a Chapter 7 filing is abusive and may not be appropriate.
+However, the presumption of abuse may be rebutted by the debtor.
+Your income, for means testing purposes, is your income for the six months before the filing of your bankruptcy.
+For means test purposes, it does not necessarily matter what your income is now.
 What matters is your income for the proceeding six months.
-Income includes income from all sources with the exception of Social Security related programs.
+Income includes income from all sources with the exception of Social Security-related programs.
 For example, income includes unemployment and employment income as well as pensions and passive income.